yamagata-developers-society/blog/src/content/build-darkmode-switch.md

 Basically we are saying that when `darkmode` is set to `true`, we will apply the styles that are in between the `css` block.

-Styled components also allows us to refer to components directly by adding `${ComponentName} { }`.
+`styled-components` also allows us to refer to components directly by adding `${ComponentName}`.
 This way, when `darkmode` is on, the background of the `<Card />` component will also be updated.

 ## CSS variables

 On a sidenote, you probably noticed that we are using `var(--some-variable-name)` in our code.
 What is up with that?

-This is a draft feature in the new CSS which is supported by most major browsers except Internet Explorer.
+This is a draft feature in the newest version of CSS which is supported by most major browsers except Internet Explorer.
 In order to use these variables, you need to define them in the `styles.css` file like this:

 ```css
 :root {